- The main games are very smooth to play

 CS:GO has spawned with its popularity, its own economy of sorts in the form of skin trading, and creating.
 Skin traders and creators earn a six-figure income comfortably.
 This huge economy has also spawned gambling sites for it where people can bet their skins to either receive better skins or lose what they already had.
 One such website that caters to CS:GO skin gamblers is called Gamdom.

 To cater to the CS:GO skin gamblers, the site Gamdom was launched to the public in 2017.
-The site is primarily a gaming website like 7BitCasino with games being submitted by various developers in the gambling gaming market.
+The site is these days primarily a fairly regular crypto gambling site website like Roobet with games being submitted by various developers in the gambling gaming market.
 It started as a CS:GO betting website, but has more into a more general gambling website which takes the center stage.
 The site does not emphasize a lot on the graphics or other bells and whistles.
 The developer submitted games load very slowly and consume bandwidth to play.
 Unlike many premium gaming sites, Gamdom focuses mainly on a few very popular games which we will get to later on.

 Apart from CS:GO skins some other game skins are also accepted as fair methods of exchange.
 One such example is Dota 2 skins.
 The Blockchain-based VGO skins and Bitcoin are also accepted.